mirix/poshforcow/README.md

 At the end, a cow should tell you a random fortune each time that you open a new PowerShell console.

 Furthermore, you can invoke the function "poshcow" in order to make it happen again and again.
 Likewise, "fortune" will just output a fortune cookie, without cow.

+For uninstalling, just run the uninstall script as the user who originally installed the modules.

 INSTALL